shams-nahid/node-error-handling/readme.md

 ### Callback Approach (The Ugly)

-Here URL https://www.some-unknown-url-1234.com/does not exist and for that, we are getting an error.
-Also, that error is received and We simply put a callback method handle the error.
+Here URL `https://www.some-unknown-url-1234.com/` does not exist and for that, we are getting an error.
+To catch the error, We simply pass a `callback` method, and handle it.

 ```javascript
 const request = require('request');